David-Peede/MUC19/ZENODO_README.md

 	- After correcting for two multiple comparisons—i.e., two per each modern human haplotype—a *P-value* less than 0.0125 is considered statistically significant.

 **Note**: At the phased focal 72kb region, the effective sequence length with respect to the 1000 Genomes Project is 48119bp and 48444bp for the  Chagyrskaya and Vindija Neanderthal, respectively.

+### `dataset_4.csv.gz`
+This file contains the genotype information for the high-coverage long-read sequenced individuals aligned to hg38 used to validate the presence of the 135 Denisvoan-specific alleles identified from short-read data aligned to hg19, with the following columns:
+- `Chr12 Position (Hg19)`: Genomic coordinate with respect to the hg19 reference assembly.
+- `Ref.
+Allele (Hg19)`: Reference allele with respect to the hg19 reference assembly.
+	- Note that these alleles are identical to those in `Ref.
+Allele (Hg38)`.
+- `Denisovan Allele (Hg19)`: Denisovan allele with respect to the hg19 reference assembly.
+	- Note that these alleles are always alternative with respect to the hg19 reference assembly and identical to those in `Denisovan Allele (Hg38)`.
+- `Chr12 Position (Hg38)`: Genomic coordinate with respect to the hg38 reference assembly.
+- `Ref.
+Allele (Hg38)`: Reference allele with respect to the hg38 reference assembly.
+	- Note that these alleles are identical to those in `Ref.
+Allele (Hg19)`.
+- `Denisovan Allele (Hg38)`: Denisovan allele with respect to the hg38 reference assembly.
+	- Note that these alleles are always alternative with respect to the hg38 reference assembly and identical to those in `Denisovan Allele (Hg19)`.
+- `HG00864 (PAV)`: Phased genotypes called using the Phased Assembly Variant caller (PAV) for the CDX individual (HG00864) from the Human Genome Structural Variation Consortium.
+	- Note that this individual has one *Denisovan-like* haplotype at the 72kb region.
+- `HG03009 (PAV)`: Phased genotypes called using the Phased Assembly Variant caller (PAV) for the BEB individual (HG03009) from the Human Genome Structural Variation Consortium.
+	- Note that this individual has one *Denisovan-like* haplotype at the 72kb region.
+- `NA20847 (PAV)`: Phased genotypes called using the Phased Assembly Variant caller (PAV) for the GIH individual (NA20847) from the Human Genome Structural Variation Consortium.
+	- Note that this individual has one *Denisovan-like* haplotype at the 72kb region.
+- `HG01122 (Clair3)`: Unphased genotypes called using Clair3 for the CLM individual (HG01122) from the 1000 Genomes Project Oxford Nanopore Technologies Sequencing Consortium.
+	- Note that this individual has one *Denisovan-like* haplotype at the 72kb region.
+- `HG01122 (PMDV)`: Unphased genotypes called using PEPPER-Margin-DeepVariant (PMDV) for the CLM individual (HG01122) from the 1000 Genomes Project Oxford Nanopore Technologies Sequencing Consortium.
+- `HG02252 (Clair3)`: Unphased genotypes called using Clair3 for the PEL individual (HG02252) from the 1000 Genomes Project Oxford Nanopore Technologies Sequencing Consortium.
+	- Note that this individual has one *Denisovan-like* haplotype at the 72kb region.
+- `HG02252 (PMDV)`: Unphased genotypes called using PEPPER-Margin-DeepVariant (PMDV) for the PEL individual (HG02252) from the 1000 Genomes Project Oxford Nanopore Technologies Sequencing Consortium.
+	- Note that this individual has one *Denisovan-like* haplotype at the 72kb region.
+- `HG02262 (Clair3)`: Unphased genotypes called using Clair3 for the PEL individual (HG02262) from the 1000 Genomes Project Oxford Nanopore Technologies Sequencing Consortium.
+	- Note that this individual has two *Denisovan-like* haplotypes at the 72kb region.
+- `HG02262 (PMDV)`: Unphased genotypes called using PEPPER-Margin-DeepVariant (PMDV) for the PEL individual (HG02262) from the 1000 Genomes Project Oxford Nanopore Technologies Sequencing Consortium.
+	- Note that this individual has two *Denisovan-like* haplotypes at the 72kb region.